vbakke/trytes/README.md

 This project is currently discussing how to convert between trytes and bytes in a good way, that may be implemented in most programming languages.

-Currently this project does ~~not contain any~~ code for encoding trytes and bytes.\
+Currently this project ~~does not contain any~~ has now code for encoding trytes and bytes.\
 ~~That might change.~~

 It contains a JavaScript example for:
 * encoding/decoding 'tryte3 strings' as bytes
 * encoding/decoding bytes as 'tryte6 strings' (Why is this not the same?
 See below.)
+* encoding/decoding unicode text as 'tryte6 strings'

 Encoding Unicode strings to tryte strings is on the roadmap.

 # What's a tryte?
-People don't agree.
+People don't agree.\
 Some treat 3 trits as a tryte.\
 Some treat 5 trits as a tryte.\
 Some treat 6 trits as a tryte.\